xamarin/GoogleApisForiOSComponents/Firebase.CrashReporting/component/GettingStarted.md

 * App doesn't compile when `Incremental builds` is enabled.
 (Bug [#43689][3])
 * The Firebase SDK does not currently support using the `NSException` class in the Xcode simulator.
 If you use this class, it will result in malformed stack traces in the Firebase console.
 As a workaround, either use a physical device or test with a different type of exception.
+* Crash Reporting uses a unique ID to identify each user.
+Due to a known bug in Xcode 8.1, creating this ID fails on iOS 10 simulators, preventing the upload of error reports.
+To work around this in Xcode 8.1, you can run tests on a device, or turn on **Keychain Sharing** in your **Entitlements.plist** file.
+This bug has been addressed in the beta release of Xcode 8.2.

 <sub>_Portions of this page are modifications based on work created and [shared by Google](https://developers.google.com/readme/policies/) and used according to terms described in the [Creative Commons 3.0 Attribution License](http://creativecommons.org/licenses/by/3.0/).
 Click [here](https://firebase.google.com/docs/crash/ios) to see original Firebase documentation._</sub>